Observing cities as a complex system: Scaling infrastructure of cities

-{ Yet, new technology is also opening ways to observe the population and cities.
+{ Yet new technology is also opening up new ways to observe populations and cities.
 For example, satellite images are now a valuable tool for observing population settlements and estimating the number of inhabitants at a very refined scale.
-Thus, this type of technology is often providing more accurate information than a census that was carried out decades ago.
-Using this type of input, a novel dataset that delineated all African cities is now available.
+Thus, this type of technology is often provides more accurate information than a census that was carried out decades ago.
+Using this type of input, a novel dataset that delineates all African cities is now available.
 Africapolis maps the location and boundaries of more than 5,000 urban agglomerations based on the same definition for an urban agglomeration at a continental level \cite{Africapolis}.
-It is based on the infrastructure of a city, and based on aerial images, it delineates a city if its buildings are less than 200 m apart.
+It is based on a city's infrastructure and, using aerial images, delineates a city if its buildings are less than 200 m apart.
 Thus, scaling studies outside the USA are now more feasible. }

 { Also, beyond numerous urban scaling correlations, it is crucial to understand the driving forces and mechanisms behind them.
-For example, it is possible to measure greenhouse gas emissions at the city level and detect that large cities produce fewer emissions per person than smaller cities \cite{lu2024worldwide}.
+For example, it is possible to measure greenhouse gas emissions at the city level and find that large cities emit less per person than smaller cities \cite{lu2024worldwide}.
 Yet, although the result is relevant by itself, it is unclear why there is a reduction in larger cities.
 Do people in large cities make fewer trips on a regular week than people in small cities?
 Are there fewer emissions because people are more likely to use Public Transport?
-Are people less likely to drive in big cities, or is it related to infrastructure, such as the increase in electric cars in big cities?
-Or are bigger cities producing fewer greenhouse gas emissions because they outsource most of their industry from other places?
-Without an understanding of the mechanisms that cause the observed correlations, little is known with respect to their implications or what policies should be implemented to improve urban systems.
+Are people less likely to drive in big cities, or is it related to infrastructure, such as the increase in electric cars?
+Or are bigger cities producing fewer greenhouse gas emissions because they outsource most of their industry to other places?
+Without an understanding of the mechanisms underlying the observed correlations, little is known about their implications or which policies should be implemented to improve urban systems.
 If large cities produce fewer emissions only because they outsource industrial activities somewhere else, the repercussions are critically different than a reduction related to mobility \cite{MobilityABCPrietoOspina}. }